fluree/docs.flur.ee/src/content/0.10.0/docs/examples/supply-chain.md

 Transactions are not supported in SPARQL
 ```

-The `purchaseOrder` will become the central collection in our database.
+The `purchaseOrder` will become the central collection in our ledger.
 Coffee on the Block will create a purchaseOrder, and every other participant in the blockchain will update that purchaseOrder as the product moves through the supply chain.
 Participants will add shipping information and information about any other events that happen.
 Before each participant in the supply chain ships the product to the next participant, they will sign off on the purchaseOrder, as a way of approving their portion of the supply chain was successfully completed.

 ### Add Sample Data